 To that end, manual payroll calculation will be prone to some degree of error, but advanced payroll software can dramatically reduce those risks by automating critical features.

 The ability to approve, edit, or decline timecards in a matter of seconds is also hugely critical when it comes to preventing incorrect information and subsequent payroll penalties.

 Wrapbook, for example, streamlines timecard submission and enables users to generate detailed calculation breakdowns, empowering producers with a substantially higher level of expense visibility in the process.

 Wrapbook can even automatically calculate commercial LA IATSE & Teamster timecards.

-The IRS expects employers to file information and payments in a timely manner.
-Failing to do so could result in steep payroll penalties that increase over time.
+The IRS expects employers to file information and payments on time.
+Failing to do so could result in steep payroll penalties.

-On a recurring basis, production companies are required to deposit and report employment taxes in proportion to wages paid to the company’s employees.
+Production companies are required to regularly deposit and report employment taxes in proportion to wages paid to the company’s employees.
 The IRS dictates clear employment tax due dates that must be followed to avoid tax penalties.

 Unlike other common payroll errors, there are no methods for how to correct payroll errors due to blown deadlines.